amansamnani/notebook-app/README.md

 # notebook-frontend
 Webapp built built using ReactJS and Redux written in Typescript Runs the app in the development mode.

+This project was bootstrapped with Create React App.
 Open http://localhost:3000 to view it in the browser.

 The page will reload if you make edits.